 This article is in no way to help you get through without a thorough check.
 I absolutely support Disneyland security and their efforts on our behalf.
 If it means I have to wait 20 minutes in the first line of the day instead of 5 minutes, I am totally okay with that.

 Disneyland Security Checkpoints

-Who uses this Disneyland checkpoint: pedestrians, those using public transportation, hotel shuttles, ART, Uber/Lyft, pick up and drop off and guests using Toy Story parking lot.
+Who uses the Disneyland Harbor Blvd. security checkpoint?
+Pedestrians coming from local hotels, those using public transportation, hotel shuttles, ART, Uber/Lyft, pick up and drop off and guests using Toy Story parking lot on low-capacity days.

-Who uses this Disneyland checkpoint: pedestrians from various hotels, Disneyland Hotel guests, Paradise Pier hotel guests and anyone parking in the Downtown Disney parking lot.
+Who uses the Downtown Disney security checkpoint?
+Pedestrians from various hotels, Disneyland Hotel guests, Paradise Pier hotel guests and anyone parking in the Downtown Disney parking lot.